pinkiwinter/deepwoken-sharko/README.md

 ## blah blah blah

 Despite being mistakenly flagged as a virus by the Microsoft Defender antivirus program, my code is non-malicious and poses no threat, carrying out its functions without any malicious intent.
-Theb think by yourself.
+Then think by yourself.

 ![sharko_greeting](/readme_img/1.png)